TrololoBird/tv-generator/README.md

 ### Automated spec updates

 The [`spec-update.yml`](.github/workflows/spec-update.yml) workflow runs weekly to generate and validate the OpenAPI spec.
 If the specification file changes, a pull request is opened automatically with the updated YAML.
+Ensure the repository grants **Read and write permissions** and enables **Allow GitHub Actions to create and approve pull requests** so the workflow can open pull requests.
 ## Troubleshooting CI failures

 Most CI issues are caused by formatting, lint or type errors.
 Before pushing run: